 What happens to kids with spinal misalignments?
 Such misalignments put pressure on pressure on the delicate nerves within the spinal cord.
 The result is nerve interference, which prevents vital nerve energy from reaching the limbs and organs.
 That, in turn, can lead to organ dysfunction and disease.

 Chiropractic BioPhysics (CBP) is the answer.
 Doctors of chiropractic who are trained in Chiropractic BioPhysics (CBP) can rehabilitate and realign the spine back to health for a permanent and long-term solution to back pain and illness.

-Dr. Cynthia Boyd and her team at Symmetry Health Center are among a handful of Oakland, Alameda and East Bay chiropractors certified in Chiropractic BioPhysics, which is the most researched, published, scientific, and results-oriented corrective chiropractic technique.
+Dr. Cynthia Boyd and her team at Symmetry Health Center are among a handful of Oakland and Alameda chiropractors certified in Chiropractic BioPhysics, which is the most researched, published, scientific, and results-oriented corrective chiropractic technique.

-If you live in Oakland, Alameda or the East Bay, take advantage of our no-charge consultation to determine whether your child is a candidate for care at one of our Symmetry Health Center locations in Oakland and Alameda.
+If you live in Oakland or Alameda, take advantage of our no-charge consultation to determine whether your child is a candidate for care at one of our Symmetry Health Center locations.